ehmicky/autoserver/docs/authorization.md

 [access control lists](https://en.wikipedia.org/wiki/Access_control_list)
 restricting the permissions of a model based on the value of its attributes.

-Functions cannot use the variables `model`, `val`, `previousmodel` nor `previousval`.
+Functions cannot use the variables `model`, `value`, `previousmodel` nor `previousvalue`.
 However, it is possible to target another attribute by using a `model.ATTRIBUTE` string as value, e.g.:

 ```yml